Welcome to Colislinn, our much-loved family home. We hope you have a truly wonderful time here.

 Phones.
 The landline number is 01450 374276.
 EE is the only mobile phone provider that currently works in the house, though you can usually pick up the others by walking into one of the nearby fields.

 Rubbish, Recycling and Compost .
 Please dispose of your rubbish carefully.
-Recycling: Please recycle as much as possible but note that everything has to be clean and should be put loose in the bins: paper, cardboard, plastic bottles, plastic food trays, juice cartons, carrier bags, NO BLACK bin liners.
+The bins are situated by the bridge and emptied every two weeks.
+Recycling: Please recycle as much as possible but note that everything has to be clean and should be put loose in the bins: paper, cardboard, plastic bottles, plastic food trays, juice cartons, carrier bags, please do not put BLACK bin liners in with the recycling.

-Green waste and uncooked /unprocessed kitchen waste can be put on the compost heap.
+Green waste and uncooked /unprocessed kitchen waste can be put on the compost heap which is situated at the edge of the kitchen garden under the trees.
 PASTA, BREAD, RICE, etc, ANY MEAT, FISH, BONES etc must go into landfill AS IT WILL ATTRACT VERMIN.

 GLASS can only be recycled at Morrison’s and Sainsbury’s.

-The new AGA: We are very proud of our brand-new electric AGA.
-The control panel is behind the top left door.
+The AGA: It’s electric and he control panel is behind the top left door.
 Please have a quick read of the AGA User Guide in the folder, even if you are familiar with AGA cooking.
 We keep it on the slumber setting (the half filled in circle button) then put any ovens we want to use about half an hour in advance, to warm up.
 We turn the hot plates on 5-10 minutes before we need them.

 The oven temperature guidelines are as follows: Top right oven = 230c; Bottom right oven = 120c; Bottom left = 170c.
 With all ovens on standby they can still be used to warm plates or for slow low heat items such as meringues.
 The hot plate on the left is the hot one, for frying etc, and the one on the right is the cooler one for simmering etc.